gramineproject/contrib/Curated-Apps/workloads/redis/README.md

    git clone --depth 1 https://github.com/gramineproject/contrib.git
    cd contrib/Curated-Apps
    ```

 2. To generate a preconfigured non-production test confidential compute image for Redis, execute
    the following script:
    ```sh
    python3 ./curate.py redis redis:7.0.0 test
    ```

-3. To generate a custom confidential compute image based on a user-provided Redis image, execute
+3. Or, to generate a custom confidential compute image based on a user-provided Redis image, execute
    the following to launch an interactive setup script:
    ```sh
    python3 ./curate.py redis <your_image>